typeofweb/mostly-adequate-guide/appendix_a-pl.md

-# Appendix A: Essential Functions Support
+# Dodatek A: Essential Functions Support

 In this appendix, you'll find some basic JavaScript implementations of various functions described in the book.
 Keep in mind that these implementations may not be the fastest or the